 The Victory India Trilogy includes 121 chapters of articles, essays and papers by over 60 military authors and respondents with their wealth of knowledge well documented for posterity.

 They give a holistic view to our military training doctrines and concepts and methodology, covering various multifarious subjects related to officer selection, training and grooming.
-The fourth volume (Victory India-4) is ready for release and has 33 chapters of 22 authors and respondents and goes beyond selection and training to cover more vital issues.
+The fourth volume the Victory India series of books is ready for release and has 33 chapters of 22 authors and respondents and goes beyond selection and training to cover more vital issues.